Rekyt/mamm_funrar/README.md

     remake::make()

-You will see the full analysis run on your computer, it can take as long as 30 minutes to run.
+You will see the full analysis run on your computer, it can take as long as 15 minutes to run.
+And you will need to be connected to the internet at least to download the primary data files.
 With remake all the intermediate objects are viewable on a dependency graph:

 ``` r
 remake::diagram()